igneous-labs/htmx-axum-template/README.md

 ├── src
 ```

-The axum server simply statically serves all files in the `app/` dir next to it at path `/`.
+Apart from using the html templates in `app/` for htmx, the axum server also simply statically serves all files in the `app/` dir next to it at path `/`.

 At development time, any changes to the static frontend src files in `app/` are immediately reflected.